Yingping-LI/Light-U-net/README.md

 ### 2.2 Summary of the pretrained models:

-We train and tuning the network by our training and validation datasets, and the pre-trained models are uploaded in "pretrained_models" folder.
+We train and tune the network by our training and validation datasets, and the pre-trained models are uploaded in "pretrained_models" folder.
 Their performances on the test dataset, never seen by the network during training/validation process, are summarized as below: